DanielBoigk/CalderonEITFEM/README.md

 ## The EIT - Forward Problem

-Since the Electircal Impedance Problem is an Inverse Problem we have two choices given conductivity values $\gamma$ we can calculate the operator $ \Lambda_n$mapping from neumann boundary to dirichlet boundary or the inverse operator $\Lambda_d$.
+Since the Electircal Impedance Problem is an Inverse Problem we have two choices given conductivity values $\gamma$ we can calculate the operator $\Lambda_n$ mapping from neumann boundary to dirichlet boundary or the inverse operator $\Lambda_d$.
 Given one of these Boundary operators we can start solving the inverse Problem which is Electrical Impedance Tomography.

 ### Neumann-to-Dirichlet Map